wootfish/eli.sohl.com/drafts/wangs-attack-2.md

     X[5] = r1_inv(5, 7)
 ```

+I'd say this is probably the ugliest part of my implementation -- but it works.

-This loop is only entered about 0.75% of the time, or about once every 133
+The loop is only entered about 0.75% of the time, or about once every 133
 trials.
 When entered, it exits after about 17 iterations on average.

 I suspect it would be possible to improve this by applying a similar method as